 “You’re having a lot of fun at this party and want to stay.
 The problem is we have to go get dinner before the store closes.”
-Extra tip: “Do you want to choose a side for dinner?
+Here's an extra tip to ease their powerlessness: add choices!
+“Do you want to choose a side for dinner?
 Or “Do you want to choose the movie we watch after dinner?”

 Match Their Expressions